 We are glad you made the decision to further your education at Harper College.
 To help ensure your success, we strongly encourage all students with disabilities to utilize access, accommodation, and support services available through Access and Disability Services.

 Getting Started for New Students:

-ADS staff will also provide you with academic support, advising, and guidance.
+ADS staff will also provide you with disability advising, academic support and guidance.
 Staff have expertise working with students who are experiencing stress or who are struggling academically.
 Should you encounter any difficulties, you should contact ADS for an appointment as early as possible to avoid impacting your course success.